almondheil/almondheil.github.io/source/_posts/2024-06-29-stopping-dns-leaks-openvpn.md

    The second issue is pretty closely-related to the first.
-For a long time, the moment I disconnected from the VPN the `vpnfailsafe` would protect me from myself...by disconnecting my WiFi entirely.
+For a long time, the moment I disconnected from the VPN the `vpnfailsafe` would protect me from myself (by disconnecting my WiFi entirely).
 Eventually I realized there was a script to undo its firewall changes, but when I tried to implement this I started seeing leaks even when the VPN was connected.